Ptujec/LaunchBar/Audio-Devices/README.md

 ## Note About AirPlay Devices

 AirPlay support is not ideal yet.
 This is because CoreAudio does not list AirPlay devices consistently.
 You can try to add or update AirPlay devices by holding `Shift`.
 This is a compromise to keep the action as responsive as possible while allowing AirPlay devices to be included. **Listing and activating AirPlay devices usually involves GUI scripting.
 This means the action will open System Preferences.**

 I tried to implement this as gracefully as possible, but there may be some hiccups, e.g., the device showing only a generic "AirPlay" name instead of its real name.
 This usually occurs if you activated an AirPlay device without using the action.

 Also, the list of devices won't be refreshed automatically after activation with the GUI workaround.
 This is to avoid blocking the LB interface while waiting.

+The current AirPlay implementation should work for **macOS 15.2 or higher**, but it probably won't work properly for older macOS versions.

 ## Installation (IMPORTANT!)